-Alternative No. 1 does not meet the threshold criteria and was not considered when comparing the primary balancing criteria.
-An analysis of the seven remaining alternatives identifies Alternatives Nos.
-4 and 5 as the most appropriate and effective approach to remediate the BCP Site (Table 6-3 and Figure 7-1).
-These Alternatives meets the threshold requirements using the combination of technologies that achieves the RAOs with the best short-term effectiveness, provides the most opportunity for incorporation of innovative and sustainable strategies, Alternatives No. 4 and 5 are the second highest rated for implementation, Alternative No. 4 and No. 5 are the second and highest rated for cost effectiveness and Alternatives No. 4 and 5 are the second and the highest rated for future land use and allowing redevelopment of the BCP Site.
-Alternative No. 5 is the recommended Alternative, although a hybrid of Alternatives No. 4 and No. 5 may be the most effective for the environment, reducing GHGs while maintaining the same degree of overall protection of human health and the environment.
+An analysis of the four remaining alternatives identifies Alternatives Nos.
+4 and 6 as the most appropriate and effective approach to remediate Site 108 (Table 6-3 and Figure 7-1).
+These Alternatives meets the threshold requirements using the combination of technologies that achieves the RAOs with the best short-term effectiveness, provides the most opportunity for compliance with ESG goals and the incorporation of innovative and sustainable strategies.

+Alternatives No. 4 and 6 are the second highest rated for implementation, Alternative No. 4 and No. 5 are the second and highest rated for cost effectiveness and Alternatives No. 4 and 5 are the second and the highest rated for future land use and allowing redevelopment of the BCP Site.
+Alternative No. 5 is the recommended Alternative.